dbarjum/honduras_electricity/eda.md

 *Energy generation in the Honduran Grid*
 ![PNG](/images/avg_gen_output_year_percent.png "Energy generation in Honduras")

-With regard to Figure 9 below, we see that the technology mix of installed capacity for electricity power plant has been changing between 2012 to 2018.
+We see that the technology mix of installed capacity for electricity power plant has been changing between 2012 to 2018.
 Renewables now represents more than 50% of the installed capacity of power plants and the share of fossil fuel based technology (thermal) has reduced significantly which helps the country to move away from importing oil and dependency on its price.

 *Installed Capacity by Energy Technology 2007-2018*
 ![PNG](/images/installed_cap.png "installed capacity")

 ## ENEE's Finances

 We looked into ENEE’s finances from recent years (2015 – 2018) as this is the only data publicly available.
 The principal goal behind this analysis is to understand more about the behavior and composition of ENEE’s liabilities.
 We looked at ENEE’s total liabilities in both nominal terms and in constant 2018 prices.
-Our analysis (Figure 10) shows that ENEE’s total liabilities have grown from about USD 1.8 Billion to USD 2.2 Billion during this time period.
+Our analysis shows that ENEE’s total liabilities have grown from about USD 1.8 Billion to USD 2.2 Billion during this time period.
 Figure 11 shows the trend of the ENEE liabilities as percentage of GDP during 2015-2017.

 The general trend is one of growth.
 ENEE’s liabilities in 2017 were equivalent to 9.87% of GDP .
 This is worrisome as it has been the government’s belief that the injection of capital from the bonds it issued was going to alleviate ENEE’s financial situation.